-Due March 15, 2024, after funding formula is released.
-Updated to Reflect Law Change August 13, 2024
+Due March 16, 2026, after the funding formula is released.

 The Wisconsin Technical College System (WTCS) Board awards funds to offer emergency assistance grants to eligible Pell recipients (defined below) who experience unforeseen financial emergencies.
 The goal is to assist eligible students who are experiencing unplanned events that may affect their ability to stay in school.